Judge questions juror break time as Navarro moves for mistrial

-A federal judge on Wednesday questioned a court security officer over a break jurors took outside shortly before delivering a guilty verdict last week in former Trump advisor Peter Navarro’s contempt of Congress case.
+A federal judge questioned a court security officer Wednesday over a break jurors took outside shortly before delivering a guilty verdict last week in former Trump adviser Peter Navarro’s contempt of Congress case.

-Government prosecutors maintined last week they did not see any protesters outside the exit the jurors purportedly used ahead of the verdict.
-Protesters were seen outside of the courthouse after the verdict was delivered, at one point stopping Navarro from delivering remarks on the outcome.
+Government prosecutors maintained last week they did not see any protesters outside the exit the jurors purportedly used ahead of the verdict.
+Protesters were seen outside of the Washington, D.C., courthouse after the verdict was delivered, at one point stopping Navarro from delivering remarks on the outcome.

 A formal mistrial motion — which could force the two-day case to be tried again with a different jury — has not yet been filed.

-On Wednesday, court security officer Rosa Roldan Tores told Mehta that the jurors had requested to take their usual break outside to get some “fresh air.”
-Navarro attorney John Rowley asked Tores whether taking jurors outside was common practice, but Mehta dismissed the question as not relevant.
+On Wednesday, court security officer Rosa Roldan Torres told Mehta that the jurors had requested to take their usual break outside to get some “fresh air.”
+Navarro attorney John Rowley asked Torres whether taking jurors outside was common practice, but Mehta dismissed the question as not relevant.

-When they exited the courthouse into John Marshall Memorial Park, Tores said she directed the jurors to the right, away from members of the media standing with cameras set up.
+When they exited the courthouse into John Marshall Memorial Park, Torres said she directed the jurors to the right, away from members of the media standing with cameras set up.

 She did see a white man with an American flag who was holding what appeared to be a posterboard below his waist, but said she did “not recall” what the sign said.
 The man did not engage with the jurors, she testified.

-The jurors removed their juror tags before heading outside on break and were not approached by anyone during that time, Tores said.
+The jurors removed their juror tags before heading outside on break and were not approached by anyone during that time, Torres said.
 She testified she was present the whole time they were outside.

 Mehta said that after the government and Navarro’s attorneys agreed to a protective order, the court would release to them security footage from two cameras — one inside and one outside — during the time the jurors traveled outside.

-The court will also give the parties an open-source YouTube video filmed by a person outside during that time.
-Navarro told reporters that the video was filmed by the man with the flag, which The Hill could not independently verify.
+The court will also give the parties a public YouTube video filmed by a person outside during that time.
+Navarro told reporters that the video was recorded by the man with the flag, which The Hill could not independently verify.

 It’s not uncommon for protestors to congregate around the Washington federal courthouse, where high-profile political cases are often heard.
-When former President Trump was arraigned there last month, hordes of protestors congregated around the building, and the seditious conspiracy trials, verdicts and sentencings of members of the Proud Boys and Oath Keepers brought similar buzz.
+When former President Trump was arraigned there last month, hordes of protestors congregated around the building.
+The seditious conspiracy trials, verdicts and sentencings of members of the Proud Boys and Oath Keepers brought similar buzz.

 After his conviction, Navarro made comments outside the courthouse and was swarmed by a handful of protesters speaking over him and attempting to block him with signs.
 He told reporters he was convicted because of “association with J6,” not for contempt of Congress, the charges lodged against him.

-Prosecutors on Wednesday suggested that Navarro’s attorneys should have raised the issue before the jury delivered its verdict, so that Mehta could have inquired over whether they saw the signs or their opinions were swayed.
+Prosecutors suggested Wednesday that Navarro’s attorneys should have raised the issue before the jury delivered its verdict, so that Mehta could have inquired whether they saw the signs or their opinions were swayed.

 Navarro has 14 days from the verdict to formally file for a mistrial.